The Young Philadelphians: Plot

 Fellow student Louis Donetti tells Tony about a wonderful opportunity he has to assist John Marshall Wharton in writing a law book.
 Tony becomes acquainted with Wharton's much younger wife, Carol, and steals the job from his classmate.
 Living and working at Wharton's mansion, Tony impresses his employer with his expertise.
 Carol becomes attracted to him.
 She comes to his bedroom one night, but he cunningly defuses the dangerous situation by asking her to divorce her husband and marry him, knowing that she will be unwilling to do that.

 Wharton offers Tony a job at his own prestigious firm.
 Tony accepts, deciding to specialize in the relatively new area of tax law, where there is more opportunity for rapid advancement.
 When the Korean War starts, interrupting his career, Tony serves as a JAG officer.
 Others are not as fortunate.
 Chet Gwynn loses an arm in combat, and Carter Henry is killed, leaving Joan a widow.

 Upon returning home, Tony gets a lucky break.
 Forced to work over the Christmas holiday, he is available when the very rich Mrs. J. Arthur Allen needs her will amended.
 With his specialized knowledge, he shows her how to avoid paying a great deal of taxes.
 Mrs. Allen responds by designating Tony to manage her finances, instead of her longtime lawyer Gilbert Dickinson.
 Tony also begins mending his relationship with Joan.
 Success after success follows, and Tony becomes well known and respected by the Philadelphia elite.

 One night, Tony is called to the police station to pick up Chet, his disheveled, drunken friend.
 Donetti (now a public prosecutor) has Chet taken into custody and charged with the first-degree murder of Morton Stearnes, Chet's uncle and tight-fisted guardian of his inheritance.
 Chet insists on Tony defending him, fearing that his relatives, particularly family patriarch Dr. Shippen Stearnes, are more interested in avoiding a scandal than proving his innocence.
 Despite having no experience with criminal law, Tony reluctantly agrees.
-His work is further complicated when Shippen Stearnes threatens to reveal that Tony's real father is Mike Flanagan if Tony embarrasses the Stearnes clan.
+His work is further complicated when Shippen Stearnes threatens to reveal that Tony's real father is Mike Flanagan if Tony embarrasses the Stearnes family.
 When Joan offers to hire a reliable attorney, Tony realizes that she fears that he has sold out once again.

-At the trial, Tony discredits the testimony of Morton Stearnes's butler.
-He gets Shippen to admit that Morton had a brain tumor and was mentally depressed, and that he might have committed suicide.
+At the murder trial, Tony discredits the testimony of Morton Stearnes's butler.
+Tony calls Shippen Stearnes to the stand and gets him to admit that Morton had a brain tumor, was mentally depressed, and that Morton's death might have been a suicide.
 The jury finds Chet not guilty.
 After the trial, Tony and Joan reconcile.